SNHD-Development/FormSchemaRender/README.md

 		}
 	}

+### Select Field

+To change the default select text, simply set `Options.DefaultText: any text`

+	{
+		"Name" : "TestSelect",
+		"Type" : "Select",
+		"Description" : "How do you like my website?", "Values" : [
+			"Nice",
+			"Ok",
+			"N/A"
+		],
+		"Options" : {
+			"DefaultText" : "select one of these options"
+		}
+	}

 ### Number Field

 Number field will limit only the number input.
 We can use this field to store currency as well.